About

 His presentation touched on the many aspects of a medical career in the military, outlining the levels of care from battlefield to state-side, follow-up care as well as opportunities for various medical careers with the military, from doctor, nurse, or surgeon to research scientist or support technician.
 Following the presentation, he gave the students a hands-on demonstration of the equipment and supplies in a medic's bag for urgent care use in the field.

-• Seniors Win the Powder Puff Football Game
+• Seniors Win Powder Puff Football Game

 • Open House and Homecoming

 After the Open House for Prospective Families, the campus shifted to celebrate Homecoming.
 Concordia Prep honored the Distinguished Alumni and Athletic Hall of Fame inductees during halftime.
-This year's Distinguished Alumni inductees are Ms. Suzanne Giguere ‘88, Mr. Brandon Hardesty ’05, Dr. David Hughes ‘97, Ms. Jessica Waicker ‘97.
-This year's Athletic Hall of Fame Inductees are Mr. Joel Armes ‘07, Mr. John Nunes, Jr. ‘12 (not present at the ceremony), Ms. Jordan Certeza Putney ‘09, and Ms. Pam Hess Schirmer ‘76.
+This year's Distinguished Alumni inductees were Ms. Suzanne Giguere ‘88, Mr. Brandon Hardesty ’05, Dr. David Hughes ‘97, Ms. Jessica Waicker ‘97.
+This year's Athletic Hall of Fame Inductees were Mr. Joel Armes ‘07, Mr. John Nunes, Jr. ‘12 (not present at the ceremony), Ms. Jordan Certeza Putney ‘09, and Ms. Pam Hess Schirmer ‘76.

 • Concordia Prep in the Community